Updated by: Dmitri Ostapenko, July 5, 2019

 - Patient Charts

-- Patients who have one of the doctors working in a clinic as family doctor are called "Clinic Patient" and have chart with history of all their visits to the clinic.
-Charts submenu gives access to management page for these charts
+- Patients who have designated one of the doctors working in the clinic as their family doctor are called "Clinic Patient" and have chart with history of all their visits to the clinic.
+Charts submenu gives access to management page for Patient Charts

 There are 7 submenus in this Drop-Down: